On this page

 In 2018 Wandsworth Council produced the Roehampton Community Capacity Report.
 The findings of this report highlighted the need for capacity building in Roehampton.

-As a result we’re thankful to Public Health Wandsworth for funding this project for the next two years.
+As a result we’re thankful to Public Health Wandsworth for funding this project.

 In addition we work in partnership with local services to improve outcomes around health and well-being, economic regeneration, crime and social isolation.

 Furthermore by listening and building relationships to form shared values we will help communities to:

 - become more informed about what is going on for communities

 - create opportunities to utilise their skills, talents and experience

 - feel they are heard and involved in a way that works for them

 - to gain knowledge and access resources to work together, fund and plan ahead.